 Children over the age of 16 can fill out their own application without their guardians’ written consent.

-If you do not have right of residence (uppehållsrätt), you are required to have a residence permit (uppehållstillstånd) in Sweden that is valid for one year or more to be registered in the Swedish Population Register.
+If you do not have right of residence (uppehållsrätt), you are required to have a residence permit (uppehållstillstånd) in Sweden that is valid to be registered in the Swedish Population Register.

 You can apply for a residence permit at the Swedish Migration Agency.